yourpunk/unsub_dwarf/README.md

 ## 📜 License

 This project is licensed under a custom license based on Creative Commons.

-You are free to:
-- Use, share, and showcase the game for **non-commercial** purposes
-- Study and enjoy the code and assets
-- Mention or reference it in portfolios or online

-Under the following conditions:
-- **You must give appropriate credit** to the author: *Aleksandra Kenig (yourpunk)*
-- **You may NOT use this project for any commercial purpose**
-- **You may NOT submit this project (or derivatives) as part of any school or university assignment**
-- You may NOT remove or obscure the author’s name

-For other use cases (modding, remixes, etc.) — please [contact me](mailto:aleks.creatrix@gmail.com).

 🛠️ License code: CC BY-NC-ND 4.0 + Academic Use Restriction

 ## 👤 Author